 I live next door to musicians.
 There are three of them, all in their mid-twenties.
 They’re really friendly, even when they drink and smoke dope.
 But I’m the square.
 I’m the one who they see ambling to my truck in full camouflage in the darkness of an early weekend morning.
 I’m the one doing wind sprints in the driveway.
-I’m the one running in combat boots, or grunting under the strain of a 85-pound rucksack to keep in shape.
+I’m the one running in combat boots or grunting under the strain of an 85-pound rucksack to keep in shape.
 But, hey, different strokes, right?
 I get to see them play live music.
 They get to say they “know a guy who’s in the Army.”

 So what’s the problem?

 Maybe nothing.
 Maybe everything.
 It depends on what you’re comfortable with.

 The United States has been at war for many years.
 That has produced a decade-plus worth of combat veterans.
 A dozen years’ worth of men and women that have put it all on the line.
 9% of the total US population has ever served.
 Currently, around 1.5% of the population actually is in the military.
 Over 30% of them have deployed more than once, which is by far the highest percentage of time in combat our soldiers have ever served.

 Many former soldiers never leave combat.
 Some will go into Private Military Companies (PMC’s) like Triple Canopy or Xe.
 Some will become military civilians.
 Others will segue into the DOD-CIA-DHS alphabet soup of paramilitary/national security operations.

 So the question begs to be asked: “Is this the first generation of America’s own Warrior Class?”

 This is about more than shared sacrifice.
 This is about the creation of a warrior elite.
 A few who volunteer to handle our national security and jungle diplomacy.
 The one percent of Americans who guarantee the rest of the nation’s survival.
 Can America handle this?
 The concept of so few, understood by even less, charged with so much rubs uncomfortably against our self-image as an egalitarian nation.